tomaszsiudakrep/tomaszsiudakrep/README.md

 ### Hi there 👋
 I'm Tom and programming is my passion.
 I like to spend my time in front of the code.

-I’m currently working on 🔭

-I’m currently learning 🌱
-- Cypress
-- Playwright

 Skills 🧠
 - Python <3
 - pytest / unittest
 - Basic: Java 11 / JavaFX / JavaScript / Django
-- Selenium WebDriver
+- Selenium WebDriver, Playwright, Cypres
 - HTML & CSS
 - REST API
 - Postman